Heart Artifact Removal in Electrohysterography Measurements Using Algebraic Differentiators: Artifact Removal via Pulse Detection and Reconstruction

-\begin{remark}[Algorithm limitations] The greedy grouping may merge nearby beats when inter-beat intervals approach $2\Delta t_{\text{beat}}$, and the hard channel participation threshold lacks adaptivity to varying SNR conditions.
-These limitations could be addressed through adaptive clustering algorithms and dynamic threshold adjustment based on signal quality metrics. \end{remark}
+\begin{remark}[Algorithm Limitations] The greedy grouping may merge nearby beats when inter-beat intervals approach $2\Delta t_{\text{beat}}$, and ectopic beats or motion artifacts confined to a subset of channels may be misclassified as localized artifacts depending on $\rho$.
+The hard channel participation threshold furthermore lacks adaptivity to varying SNR conditions.

+As a proof-of-concept study, these corner cases have not been systematically evaluated; their impact on detection performance should be assessed in future validation on larger and more diverse cohorts.
+Additionally, the percentile threshold is computed globally over the full observation window.
+For non-stationary recordings with time-varying uterine or motion activity, a sliding-window approach would be more appropriate; the global threshold is appropriate for the quasi-stationary resting conditions of the current recordings. \end{remark}